 - In Pretty Little Liars Emily was thrown out of the closet by their nemesis.

-Why did you think I would take Maya to the dance?
-Hanna:
+Emily: Why did you think I would take Maya to the dance?

-You thought I wanted her as my date.
+Emily: You thought I wanted her as my date.
 Why?
-Hanna:

-[Pregnant paus] ...
+Emily: [Pregnant pause] ...
 I think I know what I want. ...
 But if I say yes to Maya, everything would change.
 You know it would.
-Hanna:

-Yeah, it would.
+Hanna: Yeah, it would.
 You wouldn’t have to pretend you’re someone you’re not.
-Emily:

-But what if I’m wrong?
-What if I’m not … that
+Emily: But what if I’m wrong?
+What if I’m not … that person?

-Emily, you’re not signing a contract.
+Hanna: Emily, you’re not signing a contract.
 You were Emily dating Ben and now you’re Emily dating Maya.
 We love Emily.
 No one cares who you’re with.
-Emily: